 3.3.9 Ensuring that the IRB/IEC promptly notify in writing the investigator/institution concerning: (a) Its trial-related decisions/opinions. (b) The reasons for its decisions/opinions. (c) Procedures for appeal of its decisions/opinions.

+3.4 Records

 The IRB/IEC should retain all relevant records (e.g., written procedures, membership lists, lists of occupations/affiliations of members, submitted documents, minutes of meetings, and correspondence) for a period of at least 3 years after completion of the trial and make them available upon request from the regulatory authority(ies).
 The IRB/IEC may be asked by investigators, sponsors or regulatory authorities to provide its written procedures and membership lists.